 Click Comment.

-If you wish to provide an overall comment on the commit:

-Under n comments on commit, where n is the number of comments submitted, under the Write tab, in the Leave a comment text box, type your comment.
+If you wish to provide an overall comment on the commit, under n comments on commit, where n is the number of comments submitted, and then under the Write tab, in the Leave a comment text box, type your comment.

 Click Comment on this commit.

-You can also make suggestions about an overall project, by submitting an Issue or commenting on an existing Issue.
+You also can make suggestions about an overall project, by submitting an Issue or commenting on an existing Issue.

-To submit an Issue
+To submit an Issue:

-In Internet Explorer, navigate to the repo on GitHub.
+In Internet Explorer, navigate to the applicable repo on GitHub.

-Click Issues.

-Click New issue.
+Click Issues, and then click New issue.

-In the Title text box, enter the title for the issue.

-In the Leave a comment text box, enter a description of the issue or suggestion.
+In the Title text box, enter the title for the issue, and then in the Leave a comment text box, type a description of the issue or suggestion.

 Click Submit new issue.

-To review and comment on an existing issue
+To review and comment on an existing issue:

-In Internet Explorer, navigate to the repo on GitHub.
+In Internet Explorer, navigate to the applicable repo on GitHub.

-Click Issues.

-Select the title of the issue you want to review.
+Click Issues, and then select the title of the issue that you want to review.

-On the Issue name page, on the Write tab, in the Leave a comment text box, provide your comment.
+On the Issue name page, on the Write tab, in the Leave a comment text box, type your comment.

 Click Comment.

-Whenever you create an issue, or a comment on a pull request or commit, you can also bring other GitHub users or teams into the conversation.
-You do this by mentioning them in the body of the comment.
+Whenever you create an issue, or a comment on a pull request or commit, you also can include other GitHub users or teams into the conversation by performing a mention of them in the comment’s body.
 If you are familiar with Twitter, this feature will look very familiar.

-To mention a GitHub user in a comment
+To mention a GitHub user in a comment:

-In Internet Explorer, navigate to the repo on GitHub.
+In Internet Explorer, navigate to the applicable repo on GitHub.

-Create your comment or issue as described previously.

-In the comment text box, type @, followed by the user or team name, within the comment.
+Create your comment or issue, as described previously, and then in the comment text box, type @, followed by the user or team name, within the comment.

-When you type the @ symbol, a list appears that contains GitHub users who are collaborators on the projector and anyone who is participating in comments on the project.
-The list uses autocomplete as you type to filter the list.
+Note: When you type the @ symbol, a list appears that contains GitHub users who are collaborators on the applicable project and anyone who is participating in the project’s comments.
+The list uses autocomplete as you type, so that you can filter the list easily.